 Soca River Trail, Slovenia

-For such a tiny quaint country Slovenia is just full of the best hiking trails in Europe.
+For such a tiny quaint country Slovenia really packs in some of the absolute best hiking trails in Europe.
 The picturesque footbridges along this hike in this relatively undiscovered countryside make for a perfect place for a long day’s journey in Slovenia.
 This meandering hike takes 8-10 hours to complete as you go along the Soca, one of the most gorgeous rivers in all of Europe.
 It’s a long day on the trail but this hike is easily done in one lovely Slovenian day.

 The W Trail, Torres Del Paine National Park, Patagonia